andreas-schwenk/pysell/README.md

 ## User Guide

-Download file [`sell.py`](https://raw.githubusercontent.com/andreas-schwenk/pysell/main/sell.py) from this repository.
-Only this single file is required.
-All other files are used for the development of `pySELL`.
+Download the file [`sell.py`](https://raw.githubusercontent.com/andreas-schwenk/pysell/main/sell.py) from this repository.
+This is the only file required; all other files are used for the development of `pySELL`.

-Run `python3 sell.py FILENAME.txt` to generate a self-contained quiz-website `FILENAME.html` from sources in `FILENAME.txt`.
-You will find an example below, and more examples in directory `examples/`.
+Run `python3 sell.py FILENAME.txt` to generate a self-contained quiz website `FILENAME.html` from the sources in `FILENAME.txt`.
+An example is provided below, with more examples available in the `examples/` directory.

-Also a file `FILENAME_debug.html` is created, which can be used for debugging purposes.
-The debug output differs to the release files in the following aspects:
+Additionally, a file `FILENAME_debug.html` is created for debugging purposes.
+The debug output differs from the release files in the following aspects:

 - The sample solution is rendered in the input fields
-- All questions are evaluated directly, for testing the evaluation
+- All questions are evaluated directly for testing purposes
-- Single and multiple choice answers are displayed in static order
+- Single and multiple-choice answers are displayed in a static order
 - Python and text sources are displayed with syntax highlighting
-- The line numbers of the source file are shown for each exercise
+- Line numbers from the source file are shown for each exercise

-If you like to use `SageMath` in your code, then run `sage -python sell.py FILENAME.txt`.
+If you would like to use `SageMath` in your code, run `sage -python sell.py FILENAME.txt`.

 _A short developer guide can be found at the end of this document._

 ## Dependencies

 **Users:** Only vanilla Python 3 is required to create basic questions.
-If you like to use symbolic calculations in your questions, then also `sympy` should be installed (`pip install sympy`).
-If you require linear algebra, for example `numpy` can be used (`pip install numpy`).
-For enabling plots, `matplotlib` is supported (`pip install matplotlib`).
-Also `SageMath` can be used.
+If you want to use symbolic calculations in your questions, you should also install `sympy` (`pip install sympy`).
+For linear algebra, you can use `numpy` (`pip install numpy`).
+To enable plotting, `matplotlib` is supported (`pip install matplotlib`).
+You can also use `SageMath` for advanced mathematical computations.

-**Developers:** Node.js + a local web server for debugging the web code (or alternatively install the recommended VS-code extension in this repository).
+**Developers:** Node.js and a local web server are recommended for debugging the web code.
+Alternatively, you can install the recommended VS Code extension available in this repository.

 ## Example